 Would you ask for an autograph?
 A selfie with him?
 Or would you take the chance to present your work?
 Not that the selfie is totally out of the question, but for now let’s focus on your marketing.

 There are several techniques that can be a great differentiator when it comes to how to sell music.
-We have already explained some of them, such as what is a music press kit, artist branding, and today we will talk about elevator pitch.
+We have already explained some of them, such as what is an electronic press kit, artist branding, and today we will talk about elevator pitch.

 Keep reading if you want to really know how to promote your music.